appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 """""""""""""""
 This mixin class does not have a super, but serves as a support the the CRadmin View class.
 Howevere it is possible to implement this class directly and skip the CRadmin View class if you overwrite some methods.
 It is in this class we set the template name for our view.
-There is also possible to customize the template by overriding methods such as hiding the page header, by changing boolean variables rather than working with blocks in the template.
+It is also possible to customize the template by changing value of booleans which again overrides methods rather than working with blocks in the template.

 ViewCreateButtonMixin Class
 """""""""""""""""""""""""""